 BC is thrilled to welcome visitors from across Canada, but we’re still not back to normal.
 Even if you’re vaccinated, there are protocols and expectations to be considered to keep you and our communities safe.
 We all have a role to play in ensuring safe and responsible travel in British Columbia.

-Travelling is a little different this year.
-We need to take more time to plan ahead, as many businesses and services across BC have adopted new protocols, and made changes to their schedules or policies to ensure your safety.
-Some may be operating at a reduced capacity, with limited hours, or require advance bookings.
+Take more time to plan this summer.
+Many businesses and services across BC have adjusted their schedules and policies to ensure your safety.
+Some may still be operating at a reduced capacity, with limited hours, or require advanced bookings.

-Tip: See accommodation, transportation, and experience provider listings at ExploreBC.com/Book to start your research, visit IndigenousBC.com for information on Indigenous travel experiences, or contact the local Visitor Centre for more information.
+Tip: See accommodation, transportation, and experience provider listings to start your research, visit IndigenousBC.com for information on Indigenous travel experiences, or contact the local Visitor Centre for more information.

-We need to take more time with planning, and be conscious of our impact on each community we visit.
+Respect the people, businesses, and communities you visit this summer.
+Please also respect a community’s wishes if they are not yet ready to welcome visitors.
 Responsible tourism means that the experience creates a positive impact for everyone involved–both residents and visitors alike.
 You may see new protocols and policies within communities to ensure your safety; please respect the guidelines they’ve put in place.
 Contact the local business(es) you plan on visiting to make sure you understand the latest guidelines.